dendronhq/dendron-site/vault/dendron.topic.config.vscode-config.md

 - type: folders[]

 This entry is a list of folders that are tracked by your workspace.
-The entries here should mirror the vaults from [[dendron.ref.vaults]]
+The entries here should mirror the vaults from [[dendron.topic.vaults]]

 Each folder entry has the following structure